frangucc/thenodechronbook/README.md

 I want to make kids feel like their fighting for something, that their backs are up against the wall and that ECE is a tool for survival.
 In some ways, I want to go where no textbook has ever gone before.

 As another possible example, right now in San Francisco, in the year 2016, the city is practically at a techno civil war amongst those who make big money and those who work regular blue collar jobs.
 The blue collar employees are sick of the techno what-nots and their arrogant attitudes and inflated cost of living.
 The blue collar workers have even abandoned all technology and will go as far as to ridicule the computer geeks who walk the streets.
-I haven't quite figured out how this helps our book, but it's reality and we think it could help thicken our plot somehow.

-And let's not forget, the movie Big Hero 6 starts off in an illegal robot gambling ring, a main character who's parents and brother die while the entire plot is based on deceit and corrupt power from investors and even the education system itself.
+And let's not forget the movie 'Big Hero 6' starts off in an illegal robot gambling ring, a main character who's parents and brother die and the entire plot is based on deceit and corrupt power from investors and even the education system itself.

-I'll often tell my students after watching clips of the movie The Martian that Mark Watney survies on Mars only because of his advanced knowledge of ECE and Science.
+I'll often tell my students after watching clips of the movie 'The Martian' that Mark Watney survies on Mars only because of his advanced knowledge of ECE and Science.

 I do draw the line however in some spots.
-I'm not interested in teaching about sex, drugs or in making the main characters opinionated about certain politics to where their views become overly influential in areas such as religion, sexual orientation or violence.
-I believe that some things should remain a mystery for kids as long as they can or be left for the family to teach.
+I'm not interested in teaching about sex, drugs or in making the main characters negatively opinionated about religion, sexual orientation or violence.
+I believe that some things should remain a mystery for kids as well.

-In a recent interview of a 18 year old Univeristy of Illinois sophmore ECE major, it was noted that 'pointers' in programming had repetedly haunted him since the day he overheard his father fiercely arguing with his apprentice about their significance.
+In a recent interview of a 18 year old Univeristy of Illinois sophmore ECE major it was noted that 'pointers' in programming had repetedly haunted him since the day he overheard his father fiercely arguing with his apprentice about their significance.
 Pointers are a really complex subject in low-level programming.
 It wasn't until 6 years later that Rushi had conquered them and it was if he had a vendetta against them.
 Seventeen is a really early age to understand 'pointers' in the way Rushi had, and it was because each year and from time to time, he would revisit them, trying each time to comprehend them until one day on an impossible project at school it just clicked.

 Passing down a careful blend of must know topics tied to dramatic situations is what makes this format so unique to me.
 I can do with it what regular text books have never been able to and I can re-create these moments with intense illustrations and action.
 Major textbook publishers would never dare mix controversial values, deep politics and grit with learning - let alone comic books.
 And I don't disagree.
 School isn't a place for super off topic, expiramental indy written content by enlarge.
-But school also isn't a place for developing prodigies now is it.
+But the general curriculum also isn't a place for developing prodigies now is it?

-And that's what this book is really about.
-The 'missing curriculum' - it's about not letting our kids get any older without understanding certain things and what it means to be equipped with the power of ECE.
+And that's what this book is really about: the 'missing curriculum' - it's about not letting our kids get any older without understanding certain things and what it means to be equipped with the power of ECE.
 The young mind is powerful, kids exhibit extreme memory and learning capabilities when they play video games or sports.

-So I digress; If you're looking for something less gritty, try Kano or the Manga Guides, it looks and feels like something for 2nd and 5th graders (although I would read for yourself first and judge if you're tareting younger adolescents).
+So I digress; If you're looking for something less gritty, try Kano or the Manga Guides.
 If you're looking for something seriously hardcore that's built from the ground up with careful research, something that can genuinely build a real interest, choose Gamifyed and The Node Chronicles.

 ** Target Audience**

+The simple answer is 9 to 19 year olds.

-Almost everything Gou and his friends demonstrate in this book can be repeated by the reader.
+The more complicated answer is: almost everything Gou and his friends demonstrate in this book can be repeated by the reader.
 The book features a ton of QR code code extended content, open source code snippets and a flagship feature, expansion packs.
 Expansion Packs are physical kits that go along with each chapter.
 The goal is to offer reasonably priced, a la carte hardware packs to give readers the real-world hands on experience they need to succeed in this field.
 In the tech industry, it's all about what you have done and demonstrating tangible abilities - so let's not be hasty here.

-While many say it can't be done, I believe there's a ton of resistence for readers of all ages and levels.
-And we take great pride in our quality assurance process, so part of our goal is to impress the buffs.
-All of the tutorials are guaranteed to work or be supported or my name is mud.
+Anyone capable of reading a comic book will benefit from this book.

 ** Beta Feedback **